-New Graphic's certificate of incorporation will authorize shares of Series A junior participating preferred stock in connection with New Graphic's anticipated stockholder rights plan.
+New Graphic's certificate of incorporation will authorize shares of preferred stock that may be designated Series A junior participating preferred stock in connection with New Graphic's anticipated stockholder rights plan.
 See "- New Rights Plan" below.

 Stockholders Agreements

 New Graphic and certain individuals and entities that will be stockholders of New Graphic after the completion of the transactions have entered into a stockholders agreement, dated as of July 9, 2007, under which the parties have made certain agreements regarding the voting of their shares and the governance of New Graphic.
 See "Other Agreements - Stockholders Agreement."